 This process occurs all over the body for different purposes.
 For example, how does your body “know” how to fight disease?
 Cells within the immune system called memory T cells can “learn” and “remember” how to fight an infection.4 This important communication process within T cells occurs through proteins and other chemicals passing from cell to cell.5

 So, your mind and body are constantly working to keep your memory primed to help you remember where you left your keys, as well as how to stay healthy.
-By simply choosing healthy foods, you can help boost your ability to remember all things, the big ones and the small ones.
+By simply choosing healthy foods, and supportive supplements, you can help boost your ability to remember all things, the big ones, and the small ones.

-Here are a few memory-fueling foods.
+Here are a few foods that improve memory.
 And the good news is they taste great, too!

-6 Foods That Aid Recall and Support the Immune System
+6 Memory Boosting Foods That Support Brain Health and The Immune System

-Foods that contain Vitamin E. Vitamin E is an antioxidant found in olive oil, avocados, sunflower seeds, peanuts, and almonds.
+1. Foods that contain VITAMIN E: Vitamin E is an antioxidant found in olive oil, avocados, sunflower seeds, peanuts, and almonds.
 Vitamin E seems to be more effective in food form rather than as a supplement, and it may help protect the neurons in the brain.6 It also boosts the immune system to fight off viruses and is vital to communication between cells.

-Garlic.
-It not only helps fight infections, but garlic also lowers blood pressure.
-Bonus: you will keep the vampires at bay!
+4. GARLIC: It not only helps fight infections, but garlic also lowers blood pressure.
+Bonus: garlic can combat the common cold!10

-Berries.
-Blueberries, strawberries, and aḉai berries, “help get rid of toxic proteins that are associated with age-related memory loss.”9 Blueberries are also thought to be a memory booster.
+5. BERRIES: Blueberries, strawberries, and acai berries, “help get rid of toxic proteins that are associated with age-related memory loss.”9 Blueberries are also thought to be a memory booster.

 And, of course, exercise is always a good idea.
 Exercise specifically increases blood flow to the brain and keeps those nutrients flowing throughout the body.